apache/spark/README.md

 R.

 ## Report Issues/Feedback
-For better tracking and collaboration across, all prior SparkR TODOs and issues to JIRA hosted at [SparkR Feedback](https://sparkr.atlassian.net/browse/SPARKR/)
+For better tracking and collaboration, issues and TODO items are reported to a dedicated [SparkR JIRA](https://sparkr.atlassian.net/browse/SPARKR/).
 In your pull request, please cross reference the ticket item created.
 Likewise, if you already have a pull request ready, please reference it in your ticket item.

 ## Installing SparkR